 All you need is £25, but you can invest up to £50,000.

 Already bought some bonds?
-Check if you're a big-money winner in last month's draw.
+Check if you're a big-money winner in the most recent draw.

 I live outside the UK.
 Could I still get Premium Bonds?